maestre3d/dynamodb-tx-outbox-sample/README.md

 a specific time defined by the developer _(for this example, default is 1 day)_.
 If Amazon DynamoDB is not an option, a TTL mechanism MUST be implemented manually to keep the `outbox` table lightweight.

+An open source alternative is `Apache Cassandra` which based most of its initial implementation from cloud-native solutions such as `Amazon DynamoDB` and `Google BigQuery`.
+It also has TTL mechanisms out the box.

 Furthermore, the defined time for a record to be removed opens the possibility to replay batches of messages generated within transactions.

 ### Common issues with Event-Driven systems